lailabougria/talks/an-exception-occurred-please-try-again/README.md

 - [Re:factor conference](https://www.re-factor.be/schedule/?firstname=laila&lastname=bougria), October 6th, 2022, Antwerp, Belgium
 - [Particular Software Webinar](https://particular.net/webinars/an-exception-occurred-please-try-again), November 15th, 2022, Online

+A recording of this talk at Particular Software is available on [their YouTube channel](https://www.youtube.com/watch?v=gSQxtgw1Qz4).

 ## Additional information

 Make sure to check the additional [resources](resources) and the [samples](samples) for this topic.